dfisher95350/dfisher95350.github.io/repositories/java.md

 _(This page is incomplete.
 WIP Nov 2020.)_

-My `java` repository is a polyglot collection of Java examples that demonstrate language features, techniques, and patterns.
+My `java` repository is a polyglot collection of Java examples that demonstrate language features, frameworks, techniques, and patterns.
 Includes Clojure, Groovy, Kotlin, and Scala.
 Builds with Maven or Gradle.
 Tests with JUnit and Spock.

-My professional experience with Java and JVM languages dates back to applets in version 1 (1996).

 `Clojure` `GraphQL` `Gradle` `Groovy` `Java` `JUnit` `Kotlin` `Maven` `Scala` `Spock` `Spring`

-Much of my career has revolved around the Java ecosystem.

 ## Languages

 ### Java

-My first exposure to **Java** goes back to applets in version 1.0, in 1996.
+My first exposure to `Java`  goes back to applets in version 1.0, in 1996.
 I've been working professionally with Java non-stop ever since (both client and server-side).
 I attended my first JavaOne event in San Francisco in 1999 (v1.2).

 The Java Virtual Machine (JVM) has always been especially interesting for its polyglot capabilities.
-To that point, I've done significant production work with Groovy and Kotlin -- and Scala and Clojure to a lesser extent.
+To that point, I've done significant production work with `Groovy` and `Kotlin`.
+I've used `Scala` and `Clojure` to a lesser extent.

 ### Groovy

-My first professional work with **Groovy** was from 2008-2011.
-The Groovy-based platform, **Grails**, had just been released.
-At the ISV where I worked at the time, I introduced and bootstrapped a new product and technology stack revolving around **Grails** and the **Drools** Rules Engine.
-They still use Grails as the foundation of their technology stack to this day (in 2020).
+My first professional work with `Groovy` was from 2008-2011.
+The Groovy-based platform, `Grails`, had just been released.
+At the ISV where I worked at the time I introduced and bootstrapped a new product and technology stack revolving around Grails and the `Drools` Rules Engine.
+That ISV still uses Grails as the foundation of their technology stack to this day (in 2020).

 ### Kotlin